Share via

 hormonal changes

 At the same time, exercise during perimenopause and menopause rarely looks exactly the same as it did earlier in life.
 Workouts may need to be adjusted to match the body’s current needs.
 Intensity, frequency, and recovery time often require thoughtful planning.
-That is why creating a balanced perimenopause workout plan becomes essential.
+That is why creating a balanced perimenopause workout plan becomes essential, and why so many women have started setting aside the high-impact routines that used to work in favor of something that actually supports where their body is right now.

 Exercises to Avoid During Menopause